Giles Laurent, CC BY-SA 4.0, via Wikimedia Commons

 Religious Significance

 Meteora developed as a center of Eastern Orthodox monasticism for monks seeking isolation, ascetic discipline, and continual prayer.
-The elevated rock pillars provided both physical seclusion and protection during periods of instability, allowing monastic life to continue through the Byzantine and Ottoman eras.
+The elevated rock pillars offered both physical seclusion and protection during periods of instability, allowing monastic life to continue through the Byzantine and Ottoman eras.
 At its height in the 16th century, 24 monasteries were active; today six remain functioning communities: Great Meteoron, Varlaam, Rousanou (a nunnery), Holy Trinity, St. Nicholas Anapafsas, and St. Stephen (a nunnery).

 History & Structure